 A CITY IN CENTRAL ASIA

 Because of security reasons we cannot publish much about this partnership.
 For more information, please, email our mission pastor, Scott Ward.
-In this particular country we will be working with both indigenous Christian leaders and IMB missionaries.
-The universities are wide open for learning English and having spiritual conversations in the big city, plus we will be taking a team of doctors and dentists to work among the minority tribes in the rural areas.
+We will be working with both indigenous Christian leaders and company workers.
+The universities are wide open for learning English and having spiritual conversations in the big city.

 Our mission pastor and his family served in Tanzania as missionaries for about three years working with the Pare Tribe in the Pare Mountains, a range of mountains coming out of Mount Kilimanjaro.
 Working together with a local pastor, Fanuel & Monika Kiroka, they were blessed to get to see many churches planted.
 We continue to go back every year or two in order to continue church planting efforts, encourage the young churches, and disciple new pastors.

-For more than 15 years we have been partnered in Ecuador working to reach the Shuar Tribe.
+For more than 15 years we had been partnered in Ecuador working to reach the Shuar Tribe.
 The IMB has now determined that there is enough gospel presence among this tribe to be able to move on.
-They have now moved their missionaries, our partners, Adam & Jess Huser and kids, from Ecuador to Peru to work with uncontacted tribes in the rainforests.
-We will continue to work with the Huser’s and plan to send a team next summer 2019.
+They have now moved their missionaries, our partners, Adam & Jess Huser and kids, from Ecuador to Peru to work with uncontacted tribes in the rainforest.
+We will continue to work with the Huser’s and plan to continue sending teams.

 This is a brand new partnership for us.
 We will be teaming up with a couple of churches on the island of Florianopolis to help mobilize them to reach the people that live around them, including an American football team and a large university.
 This island is BEAUTIFUL with 48 different beaches!
 If you are interested in the work in Brazil, contact our Mission Pastor, Scott Ward.